Mediterranean Kitchen Ideas

 Mediterranean kitchens trend expensive because of tile work and custom details.
 Hand-painted backsplash tile: $15-$50/tile installed.
 Terracotta floor tile: $8-$15/sq ft installed.
 A custom arched range hood: $2,000-$8,000.
 Wrought iron pot rack: $200-$800.
 Budget path: use patterned cement tile (one wall only, $300-$800), keep existing cabinets and paint them warm white, add terracotta accessories ($50-$200), and install a wrought iron fixture ($100-$300).
 Total: $500-$1,500 for the Mediterranean feel without a full renovation.

-Upload a photo of your kitchen and see it transformed into mediterranean style in about 10 seconds.
-No design skills needed — the AI handles everything.
+Upload a photo of your kitchen and get it remodeled with AI in mediterranean style in about 10 seconds.
+No design skills needed.

 Try It FreeFrequently asked questions